stylo-codes-stuff/vespula/README.md

-# vespula
+# Vespula: A Eusocialilty simulation about bees
-A genetic algorithm to simulate bee swarm and attack behavior
+A project i've been working on for fun with complex rules that simulate how colonies of bees function.